 Applications of Jenkins DevOps

 In the software development life cycle, a team encounters various stages such as initial development and build, testing, and quality assurance followed by things like packaging, analyzing, and deploying.
 Now, a tool that might be the best for building may not be feasible for packaging or vice versa.
-In such a situation, Jenkins DevOps does the brilliant job of integrating the different tools involved in the running of functional or UI tests, continuous integration, or continuous delivery.
+In such a situation, DevOps Jenkins does the brilliant job of integrating the different tools involved in the running of functional or UI tests, continuous integration, or continuous delivery.

-Installing Jenkins DevOps
+How Jenkins used in DevOps: Installing Jenkins DevOps

-The process of getting Jenkins DevOps to your local system is a rather simple one.
+The process of getting Jenkins and DevOps to your local system is a rather simple one.
 All you have to do is go to the official site and download the zip file from there.
 Once downloaded, extract the file and initiate a dedicated folder for the installation process.
 Usually, your system will show a dedicated folder path before starting the process of installation.
 If you are not comfortable with the location, you may alter it at that stage.

 Once the installation of Jenkins DevOps is completed, a new window will pop up which will ask you for a secret password to unlock Jenkins.
 There is no need to be alarmed, and you need to follow two simple steps as the secret password is already in your system